pnamunn/Lunabotics/README.md

 # Lunabotics 2024 - team ARES for SDSU

-Take note that we're currently using these distros:
+Take note that we're currently using these distros:  Ubuntu 20.04 LTS, ROS2 foxy
- Ubuntu 20.04 LTS
- ROS2 foxy

 ## To learn more about how to use Linux terminals & the CLI (Command Line Interface):